data-curation/cdcf-workshop2A/Instructions.md

 - Maximize GitHub Desktop and click "Fetch origin" near the top of the window.
 A new prompt should appear to *"Pull 1 commit from the origin remote"*.
 Click **Pull origin** to incorporate the changes into your local repository.
 - Inspect the changes to your local repository.
 ## Step 9: Make a Pull Request to the original repository
+On occasion, you may want to ask the maintainer of an 'upstream' branch to incorporate your changes.
+This can be done by making a **Pull request**
+- From the top-level page of your GitHub repository (i.e. /cdcf-workshop2A), click on **New pull request**.
+You'll be taken to a page that compares the differences between the two repositories.
+Review the suggested changes and click **Create pull request**.
+- Add a title and leave a comment. and click **Create pull request**.
+- Your pull request will now appear in the upstream repository's [list of requests](https://github.com/data-curation/cdcf-workshop2A/pulls).
+The owner of the upstream repository can now manage the merger of files (either automatically or manually).

 ## C. Introduction to [git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) and Github
 ### C1.
 Setting up your git account ([git documentation](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)):